tinawng/Blog/content/posts/samba-your-pie.md

 service smbd start
 ```

 Well, that was easy!
-Install, duplicate default config file (a good habit everyone should have 🙆‍♀️) and run the thing.
+Install, duplicate default config file (a good habit everyone should have 🙆‍♀️) and run the thingy.

 # Quick technical aside